canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 bash-4.3$ exit
 ```

 What's happening here?
-Your snap is not broken, it's confined now, so can only access its own
+Your snap is not broken, it's just confined now and so it can only access
-respective directories.
+its own respective directories.

 positive
 : Note: For other snaps you might need to declare if commands or services need special permissions
 (e.g. access to the network or audio).
-A tutorial on interfaces, slots, and plugs will cover
+A tutorial on "interfaces", "slots", and "plugs" will cover
 this very topic.

 You are done.
-This snap is ready for publication!
+This snap is ready for publication.
+Awesome!

 ## Push to the store
 Duration: 5:00